IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Motivation

-The exact LLM application architecture varies across systems and even within systems (for systems that support several kinds of applications) but the core components of applications are common across LLMs and LLM-based systems.\footnote{Some LLM-based systems, such as ChatGPT~\cite{chatgpt}, Bard~\cite{bard}, and Alexa LLM~\cite{amazon2023alexa}, support a native app ecosystem, whereas the others such as LLaMA~\cite{touvron2023llama}, can be extended to support apps by using open-source frameworks, such as the LangChain~\cite{langchain} and Semantic Kernel~\cite{semantickernel}.} At their core, third-party applications (\textit{LLM apps}\footnote{Different vendors refer to LLM applications by different names.
+The exact LLM application architecture varies across systems and even within systems (for systems that support several kinds of apps) but the core components of applications are common across LLMs and LLM-based systems.\footnote{Some LLM-based systems (e.g., ChatGPT~\cite{chatgpt}, Gemini~\cite{geminiextension}) support a native app ecosystem, whereas others (e.g., LLaMA~\cite{touvron2023llama}) can be extended to support apps by using open-source frameworks (e.g., LangChain~\cite{langchain}).} At their core, third-party applications (\textit{LLM apps}\footnote{Different vendors refer to LLM applications by different names.
 For example, OpenAI refers to LLM applications as plugins~\cite{chatgptplugin}, actions~\cite{chatgptaction}, and GPTs~\cite{openai2023introducing} and Google refers to LLM applications as extensions~\cite{bardextension}.
-In this paper, we refer to LLM applications as \textit{apps}.}) consist of a natural language functionality description as a set of instructions for the LLM and in most cases, API endpoints to send and receive data and instructions~\cite{chatgptplugin, openai2023introducing}.
+In this paper, we refer to them as \textit{apps}.}) consist of a natural language functionality description as a set of instructions for the LLM and in most cases, API endpoints to send and receive data and instructions~\cite{chatgptplugin, openai2023introducing}.
 To use apps to respond to user queries, LLM-based systems load the apps' functionality descriptions and API endpoints in their \textit{memory} (i.e., context window), so that the LLM can build the necessary context (e.g., exchanging information between APIs of different apps) to resolve user requests using the apps~\cite{chatgptplugin, openai2023introducing}.
 Additionally, the messages exchanged between the user and apps and between the user and the LLM (e.g., prior conversation history) are also kept in the memory to provide contextually-relevant responses to follow-up user requests~\cite{sumers2023cognitive}.
-To demonstrate the interplay between different apps and system components, we present the execution flow of a query that is resolved using two apps in LLM-based systems in Figure~\ref{fig:existing_llmsys}.
+To demonstrate the interplay between different apps and system components, we present the execution flow of a query via two LLM apps in Figure~\ref{fig:existing_llmsys}.

 This execution model allows LLM-based systems to seamlessly tackle several practical use cases that require explicit user effort in conventional computing systems or did not exist before.
 Below we present a few example case studies that demonstrate the usefulness of LLM-based systems.
 We return to these scenarios in Section~\ref{subsection:background:security-and-privacy-risks} and~\ref{subsection:threatmodel-scope} to motivate our work and security goals and later in Section~\ref{subsection:eval-protection-analysis} to evaluate the protection provided by our system.